 *Do not ignore court papers!

 Even if your income and assets are exempt from garnishment, you should still fill out a Declaration Regarding Income and Assets Exempt from Garnishment form to file with the court.
 It will show that the creditor cannot take your income and assets.
-When Should I File a Declaration of Exempt Income and Assets? has forms and more information.
+Read When Should I File a Declaration of Exempt Income and Assets.

 I received an order to attend Supplemental Proceedings.
 What should I do?

 You must comply with (follow) the order.
 Read Supplemental Proceedings.